zinqlabs/stagehand/FUTURE.md

 1. LLMs can already write atomic playwright instructions really well
 2. Using playwright de-risks a lot of flakiness around interacting with the web

-Garrett brought up an interesting point, that if instead stagehand could work with sort of a "browser automation assembly" we might be able to do more interesting things when it comes to a interactive workflow.
+[Garret](https://github.com/GRVYDEV) brought up an interesting point, that if instead stagehand could work with sort of a "browser automation assembly" we might be able to do more interesting things when it comes to a interactive workflow.
 It would also give stagehand a lot more flexibility in interacting with other projets like Langchain.
 However, I think an advantage of stagehand is that it will focus on the reliability of these atomic actions and will allow higher level code to avoid thinking about these things.

 ## Caching